smapiot/piral/docs/commands/build-piral.md

 ### `source`

-Sets the source root directory or index.html file for collecting all the information.
+Sets the source Piral instance path for collecting all the information.

 - Type: `string`